Strong. Eco-friendly. Stain-resistant. High grip strength. Durable. Cost-effective.

 Epoxy flooring is a durable, attractive concrete flooring option created by combining epoxy resin and various hardeners.

 When combined, a chemical reaction occurs that turns the synthetic floor resin into an almost impenetrable shield over your concrete substrate.
 The epoxy systems can be applied in multiple layers that offer protection and beauty.

-In case you need a quick refresher on the (long) list of epoxy flooring benefits, here are the reasons Melbourne home and business owners are turning to epoxy:
+In case you need a quick refresher on the (long) list of epoxy benefits, here are the reasons Melbourne home and business owners are turning to epoxy:

-Though this type of flooring was originally created for industrial or heavy-duty environments (thanks to its durability and long-lasting nature) it has since become an attractive option for hotels, residential homes, restaurants, and more thanks to the variety of options and benefits that are available today (read on to find out if epoxy flooring is right for your setting).
+Though this type of flooring was originally created for industrial or heavy-duty environments (thanks to its durability and long-lasting nature) it has since become an attractive option for hotels, residential homes, restaurants, and more thanks to the variety of options and benefits that are available today (read on to find out if epoxy is right for your setting).

 To understand what epoxy flooring is used for, it helps to know what makes it different from other concrete coating options.